 The Grand is a quirky hotel with a nice pool area and stunning rooftop bar/restaurant, The Fifth.
 Rooms are nicely appointed and spacious with some views into the Parks.
 While communal areas are decent if not spectacular.
 You are right in the middle of everything with a ton of restaurants and shops all within strolling distance.

-The Grand Legacy is the perfect choice if coming and going to the park is essential as you really are just across the road but the price is still affordable and the hotel is still a very high standard.
+The Grand Legacy is the perfect choice if coming and going to the park is essential as you really are just across the road but the price is still affordable and the hotel is still at a very high standard.

 - Best for – Families